NIOS vs CBSE : Which is Better and why?

 There are various central and state education boards in India offering different approaches to learning and assessment.
 The National Institute of Open Schooling (NIOS) and the Central Board of Secondary Education (CBSE) are the top central educational boards in India.

-NIOS holds the recognition of being the largest open schooling system in the world, while CBSE is the most widely recognized educational board.
-Both NIOS and CBSE cater to different educational needs of the learners with NIOS offering a more flexible approach for students and CBSE offering a structured education pattern.
+NIOS holds the recognition of being the largest open schooling system in the world, while CBSE is the most widely recognised educational board.
+Both NIOS and CBSE cater to different educational needs of the learners, with NIOS offering a more flexible approach for students and CBSE offering a structured education pattern.

 Overview of NIOS and CBSE